KizzyCode/http-tiny-rust/README.md

 It is not designed to be the fastest crate out there, but it's easy to understand and read and flexible enough to be useful as general-purpose HTTP-header crate.

+## Query strings
+Please note that query string parsing and percent encoding has been [moved to a different crate](https://crates.io/crates/querystring_tiny) for ease of maintainance.